We tried a seaplane flight in Guadeloupe

 Our seaplane experience

-Philippe and Tania, the couple who have just taken over the seaplane business, give us a warm welcome.
-On the edge of a beautiful lagoon, below (or almost below) the Fort Fleur d’Épée, the location is magnificent.
-The surroundings are truly beautiful and I quickly get to know the famous beast I’ll be flying in, a beautiful yellow seaplane.
-We’re on the beach at the Canella Beach Hotel, I’ll give you all the details.
+Philippe and Tania, the couple who had recently taken over the seaplane business, gave us a warm welcome.
+The base sits beside a beautiful lagoon, almost directly below Fort Fleur d’Épée, and the setting is lovely.
+I was soon introduced to the aircraft itself: a bright yellow seaplane waiting on the beach at the Canella Beach Hotel.
+I’ll share all the practical details later.

 We’re offered a cup of coffee, which we happily accept.
 We meet Tania and Philippe, who have had some pretty crazy experiences.
 Tania is Comorian.
 We chat about our life in Mayotte and our adventures during our stay on the island of Grande Comores.
 We lived in Mayotte from 2011 to 2015.
 We had the opportunity to discover the Comoros and a small part of Africa.
 Philippe has lived and worked a lot in black Africa in the past.
 Even then, he flew over the African bush in a small plane.
 It was quite a change from a turquoise lagoon, haha.
-We hit it off and the feeling with them is perfect.
-They are involved in developing here and even in the Comoros.
+We immediately hit it off.
+They were involved in developing projects locally and in the Comoros as well.

 They recently took over the business in February, which had been closed for several years.